xlegend1024/az-amlw-hol/README.md

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

 To complete this tutorial, you must have:
-- Azure subscription with contributor role of a subscription or owner role of a resource group
+- Azure subscription with owner/contributor role of a subscription or owner role of a resource group
 - Data Science Virtual Machine with D4s v3 size or higher
     - Install docker on the DSVM
     - Install Azure Machine Learning Workbench